Please read this page about taking my exams!

 - dynamically linked executables can be much smaller

-- not just on the hard drive either - multiple processes can use the same shared library code at runtime, saving memory
+- not just on the hard drive either - multiple processes can use the same shared library code at runtime, saving memory (thanks, virtual memory! can map same physical pages into multiple processes’ vmem map)

 - when a bug is fixed in a dynamically linked library, the next time you run the executable, the fixed version is linked in